Bienvenue! Willkommen! ¡Bienvenido! Welkom! Yōkoso! Aloha! Welcome!

-Regardless of how you got here, the very fact that you are here now taking the time to read these words is no human coincidence; it is a God-incident.
+Regardless of how you arrived here, the very fact that you are here right now taking the time to read these words is no human coincidence; it is a God-incident.
 Let me repeat that.
 You have discovered Nexus Prayer because God wants to spend some quality one-on-one time with you; it is a God-incident.
 And regardless of who you are, where you’re from, where you’ve been, or how you found your way to this website, you are most welcome here!

-“BE STILL, and know that I am God” – Psalm 46:10
+“Be still, and know that I am God.”
+Psalm 46:10

-In the Summer of 2015 (August 24, 2015 to be precise), I began a daily, on-going, year-long study and prayer of Psalm 46, with particular emphasis on the first part of verse 10 … “Be still, and know that I am God.”
-Little did I realize at the time the exciting spiritual journey I would embark on as I conducted my 365+ days of research and contemplative prayer practice of this popular, controversial, and frequently misunderstood verse of Scripture.
+In the Summer of 2015 (August 24, 2015 to be precise), I began a daily, on-going, year-long study and prayer of Psalm 46 with particular emphasis on the first part of verse 10 … “Be still, and know that I am God.”
+Little did I realize at the time the exciting spiritual journey I would embark on as I conducted my 365+ consecutive days of research and contemplative prayer practice of this popular, controversial, and frequently misunderstood verse of Scripture.
 What is now known as Nexus Prayer is the result.

 Today, I invite you to make this pilgrimage of quietude into the heart of God’s love with me through the journal, pages, and resources of this website.
 Along the way, I hope you discover just as I have, the personal and transformational relationship with Jesus Christ that is available to you by simply being still and knowing God through nexus prayer.

 Founder & Director,